Initialise

 Be careful with the secret value being automatically cast to hex

 The jsrassign library automatically checks the secret field to see if it is a hexadecimal number being passed.
-We always use string based secrets, so to stop this unwanted automatic cast please ensure that the secret value is always cast to an UTF8 string by using the following cast operation {utf8: <Your secret value>}
+We always use string based secrets, so to stop this unwanted automatic cast you must ensure that the secret value is always cast to an UTF8 string by using the following cast operation {utf8: <Your secret value>}.

 Common indications of this issue are 403 - Invalid JWT errors when trying to start a session with the SDK.

-This node express method uses the njwt package. and achieves the same as above but server - side
+This node express method uses the njwt package and achieves the same as above but server - side

 /**